 This would be a 0010 Circulator

-This is a calculation which gets you close to circulator sizing.
-There is a more accurate way of sizing circulators which is using this formula.
+Above is a calculation which gets you close to circulator sizing.
+Below will add more accuracy in sizing circulators which is using this formula.

 HL=k x c x L x (f1.75)